-There are a lot of novelty items when it comes to smart home products, but smart video baby monitors have become much more than a vital tool.
-There are many paths creating an Alexa enabled baby monitor and we’re going to show you the best options.
+There are a lot of novelty items when it comes to smart home products, but smart video baby monitors have become much more of a vital tool.
+There are many paths to creating an Alexa-enabled baby monitor and we’re going to show you the best options.

-To set up an Alexa baby monitor you could use a wireless 2-way camera combined with an Alexa Show, use 2 Alexa Shows or purchase one of the smart device compatible baby monitors we’ll discuss below.
+To set up an Alexa baby monitor you could use a wireless 2-way camera combined with an Alexa Show, use 2 Alexa Shows or purchase one of the smart device-compatible baby monitors we’ll discuss below.

-Nanit Smart Baby Monitor
+Nanit Pro Smart Baby Monitor

 The Nanit Plus is easily one of the top video baby monitors on the market.
 Not only can you view and hear your baby, but it also works to analyze their sleep patterns using machine learning technology.
 They’ve also gone on to add Alexa skills, so you can ask Alexa how your baby slept, what time they woke up, or even how many times you took them out of the crib last night.

-The Nanit features two-way audio, sleep tracking, HD live streaming from virtually anywhere, night vision, motion tracking and even temperature and humidity sensors.
+The Nanit features two-way audio, sleep tracking, HD live streaming from virtually anywhere, night vision, motion tracking, and even temperature and humidity sensors.